 ABOUT THE COLLECTION

-For the last 6 years I have been working on developing a collection of hats that are dyed naturally using wildcrafted plants from this high desert region.
+For the last 9 years I have developing a one-of-a-kind collection of hats that are dyed naturally using wildcrafted plants from this high desert region.
 I call the collection “Hues of the High Desert” and it is my passion and a labor of love.
-Since moving to Central Oregon almost 6 years ago from Coastal Northern California, I have been enamored with the high desert landscape and the resiliency of the plants that exist in these conditions.
+Since moving to Central Oregon almost 10 years ago from Coastal Northern California, I have been enamored with the high desert landscape and the resiliency of the plants that exist in these conditions.

 Hues of the high desert

 A one of a kind collection made of 100x Premium Beaver felts dyed with wildcrafted plants